Lawangin/cities-air-quality/README.md

 Launches the test runner in the interactive watch mode.\

-## Ways to improve with more time
+## Ways to improve the project

-Some developer notes on how to improve the project more if more time was allocated
+Some developer notes on how to improve the project if more time was allocated

 ### Modularize code

 Certain aspects could have been improved by creating custom hooks such as useFetch hook.
 Allowing for better reuse of fetch queries with response, loading and error callbacks.

-Converting the CSS to modules by changing the setting in the webpack.config would allow for more felxibility.
-Another option could have been using styled components library
+Converting the CSS to modules by changing the configuration in webpack.config would allow for more felxibility.
+Another option would have been to use Styled Components library

 ### More and better tests

-The tests could be improved upon by testing API and validations.
+The tests could be improved upon by testing validations and the API.
 Integration, regression and smoke tests with selenium or cypress should be added as well.

 ### More helper functions